peterdee/postgresql-test/README.md

 ### Environment

-See the [.env.example](.env.example) file for more information about the required environemnt variables
+The `.env` file is required, see the [.env.example](.env.example) file for more information about the required environemnt variables

 ### Run